-Traditional employers are now on-board to promote a flexible work arrangement higher up the pipeline.
+Traditional employers are now on board to promote a flexible work arrangement higher up the pipeline.
 In fact, 83 percent of entrepreneurs said flexible hours helped boost their productivity.

-For employees, remote work guided by flexible schedules means additional recreational and family time, personalized working environment, greater freedom to travel, and zero commutes, among other benefits.
+For employees, remote work guided by flexible schedules means additional recreational and family time, a personalized working environment, greater freedom to travel, and zero commutes, among other benefits.

 That said, a lot of businesses now allow their employees to work from home in a bid to retain talent and stand out in today’s tight labor market.
 In fact, in 2017, only 15 percent of US companies didn’t allow remote work.

 There are plenty of reasons why this is so.

 A whopping 83 percent of remote workers say they do not need to be in an office to be productive, and 60 percent say they would leave their jobs for a remote position at the same pay rate.

 Remote workers have been found to be 13.5 percent more productive than their office-based counterparts, and 50 percent of employees are less likely to quit when they have remote positions or flexible work arrangements.

 With a flexible schedule, telecommuters are less likely to get tired of work and are more engaged than their office counterparts.

 Why remote workers are outperforming office workers